sageworksstudio/StreamBuilder/README.md

 - Edit the paths variable in the `gulpfile.js` file to reflect your `src` and `dest` paths as well as your application URL.
 - Run `gulp`

+## Production mode

+By default StreamBuilder runs in development mode and outputs uncompressed CSS and JavaScript.
+To output compressed files you can run StreamBuilder in production mode. `gulp production` Production mode will not start a server nor will it watch for any changes.

 ## Advanced configuration
 You can change anything and everything about StreamBuilder by editing the gulpfile.js.
 By default StreamBuilder compiles everything to the /dest folder.
 You can chage this behavior (as well as the URL of the project) by editing the `paths` vars in the top of gulpfile.js.